yshaikh06/Build-Anything/README.md

 ### Step 5)

-Now its time to call the LLM model in order to format our search.
+Now it's time to call the LLM model in order to format our search.
 Add another node, this time a "Message a model" node through Google Gemini.
 This part will require some additional API enabling.

 The ones we need for this project are Gemini's API and Gmail's API.
 You can enable the specific API's that are needed here: https://console.cloud.google.com/